Joe Gatto: Impractical Jokers and other television shows

 Impractical Jokers premiered on December 15, 2011, on TruTV.
 The first season was watched by over 32 million viewers.
-The series quickly became the most popular program on TruTV and boosted Gatto into the public eye.
+The series quickly became the most popular program on TruTV throughout the 2010s and boosted Gatto into the public eye.

+In 2017, Gatto played Officer Larry in an episode of 12 Monkeys titled "Causality".

 In October 2019, Gatto, along with the other members of the Tenderloins, starred in The Misery Index, which is hosted by Jameela Jamil and is based on Andy Breckman's card game "Shit Happens".

-In 2020, Impractical Jokers: The Movie was released on February 21.
+On February 21, 2020, Impractical Jokers: The Movie was released.

+From 2020 to 2021 Gatto appeared on Impractical Jokers: Dinner Party which is a spin-off of Impractical Jokers, in which the Tenderloins do a video group chat while eating dinner and having guests visit one or more participants.
+Gatto and the Tenderloins all made cameo appearances in the 2022 film Clerks III.

 On December 31, 2021, Gatto announced he was stepping away from Impractical Jokers and the Tenderloins on good terms to focus more on co-parenting his children, after a then-split with his wife.
 He stated: "However, due to some issues in my personal life, I have to step away.
 Bessy and I have decided to amicably part ways, so now I need to focus on being the best father and co-parent to our two incredible kids."
-The couple reconciled in September 2023.
+The couple reconciled as of September 1, 2023.

-In 2023, Gatto made a guest appearance at an Impractical Jokers performance in Boston, Massachusetts.
+In May 2023, Gatto made a guest appearance at an Impractical Jokers performance in Boston, Massachusetts.
 On August 25, 2024, the Impractical Jokers wrapped up a two-year long tour in Hanover, Maryland at Live!
-Casino & Hotel while Gatto made a surprise appearance towards the end of the show.
+Casino & Hotel; Gatto made a surprise appearance towards the end of the show.